 Students in lower school have two periods of language each day.
 All lower school students have one period of Language Skills, and depending on their age level, either have a period of Language Arts or a period of Written Language.

 There are usually 2 to 3 students in a Language Skills class, and the content follows a scope and sequence of language mastery carefully developed by Jemicy’s language directors.
-Students work to improve their reading, handwriting, spelling, and fluency skills.
+Students work to improve their decoding, spelling, vocabulary, reading fluency and handwriting skills.

 The scope and sequence is based on the fundamentals of Orton-Gillingham instruction and sound literacy development.
 Students are grouped according to their level of mastery in this scope and sequence, as well as by their learning style.